medcelerate/FFGLTouchEngine/README.md

 **Textures**

 To output video from TouchDesigner you need to create an out TOP and set the name to `output`, make sure to hit `yes to all`.
+The same goes for inputs.
+If using the FX version make sure to create an in top named `input`.

 **Parameters**